antihax/goesi/esi/docs/MarketApi.md

 > []GetCorporationsCorporationIdOrders200Ok GetCorporationsCorporationIdOrders(ctx, corporationId, optional)
 List orders from a corporation

-List market orders placed on behalf of a corporation  ---  This route is cached for up to 3600 seconds
+List market orders placed on behalf of a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Required Parameters